Paramount Mwari: Further development

 In 2014, the developers revealed that, in addition to the previously-announced crewed model of the Ahrlac, they were also in the process of developing an unmanned variant as well.
 According to Janes, the unmanned model of the Ahrlac had its origins in the quarter-scale model that had been produced for flight testing purposes, which had revealed favourable tendencies towards such use.
 By September 2014, a pair of prototype unmanned vehicles, which had received the name "Mwari", had been produced.
 The Mwari UAV is considerably smaller than the manned Ahrlac counterpart, possessing a reduced flight endurance of only 4 hours along with a sensor turret in the nose.
 The UAV was renamed "Mwewe", as the Mwari name is used for an armed version of the full scale manned Ahrlac.

 In March 2016, American aerospace firm Boeing announced that it had entered into a development partnership with Paramount with the aim of producing a militarized version of the Ahrlac.
-Under this agreement, Boeing shall develop an integrated mission system that will provide the Ahrlac with intelligence, surveillance and reconnaissance (ISR) and weapons system capabilities; this equipment is presented as being optional, and some customers may prefer to opt for simpler systems instead.
+Under this agreement, Boeing said it would develop an integrated mission system to provide the Ahrlac with intelligence, surveillance and reconnaissance (ISR) and weapons system capabilities.
 The militarized version of the Ahrlac shall be marketed under the name "Mwari".

 In February 2018, an announcement was made that the improved AHRLAC design will be marketed in the USA under the name "Bronco II".
 In May 2020, BRONCO II, Paramount Group's Americanized variant of the AHRLAC, in partnership with Leidos and Vertex Aerospace, offered the light attack and surveillance aircraft to U.S. Special Operations Command, or SOCOM, for its Armed Overwatch program.

 Sales

 Paramount announced that it had sold a total of nine aircraft to two unnamed countries and that the first would be delivered immediately; the announcement was made at Africa Aerospace and Defence show on 21 September 2022.
 This marks the first sale of the aircraft and South Africa's first sale of a fixed-wing aircraft in 20 years.
+Since then, two aircraft have been delivered to the Albanian Air Force; FA-401 and FA-402.